dotnet/docs-maui/docs/whats-new/dotnet-8.md

 - Resizeter checks for duplicate image filenames.
 For more information, see [Duplicate image filename errors](~/troubleshooting.md#duplicate-image-filename-errors).
 - Controls that support text input gain extension methods that support hiding and showing the soft input keyboard.
 For more information, see [Hide and show the soft input keyboard](~/user-interface/controls/entry.md#hide-and-show-the-soft-input-keyboard).
 - The `x:ClassModifier` attribute can be specified on XAML classes, to control the access level for a generated class in an assembly.
 For more information, see [Class modifiers](~/xaml/class-modifiers.md).
+- The <xref:Microsoft.Maui.ApplicationModel.Permissions> class gains the `NearbyWifiDevices` permission, which is an Android 13 permission for accessing nearby WiFi devices.

 The following types or members have been deprecated: